Nebraska Nursing Schools & Licenses

 How Much Do Nurses Make in Nebraska?

-These numbers, with the exception of nurse midwives, represent data from the U.S. Bureau of Labor Statistics from May 2022—the latest data available as of early March 2024.
-Salary data for nurse midwives is drawn from Salary.com (2024) because no data was available from the BLS.
+These numbers represent data from the U.S. Bureau of Labor Statistics from May 2024—the latest data available as of January 2026.

 Licensed Practical Nurse Salaries